Surgery for Ulcerative Colitis

 Unfortunately, not all people with Crohn’s and colitis are candidates for laparoscopic surgery, usually because of extensive scarring (adhesions) within the abdomen or because the disease is so extensive that a wider field of view is needed than that offered by the scope.

-To find out more about surgical treatments/options, please read our brochure The Cutting Edge.
+To find out more about surgical treatments/options, please visit our Surgery page.